mmomtchev/pamphlets/README.md

 Essays:
-* [On Terrorism](https://github.com/mmomtchev/pamphlets/blob/master/On_Terrorism.md) - As I currently maintain that the French Judiciary is a criminal judicial system - which is a statement usually associated with terrorism - as a very first step, I would like to express my views on terrorism
+* [On Armed Struggle and Terrorism](https://github.com/mmomtchev/pamphlets/blob/master/On_Armed_Struggle_and_Terrorism.md) - As I currently maintain that the French Judiciary is a criminal judicial system - which is a statement usually associated with terrorism - as a very first step, I would like to express my views on terrorism